GMP Degree / Mechanical and Manufacturing Engineering

 Total hours for supervised projects: 600 hours

-Internship: Minimum of 22 weeks over the 3 years
+Internship: Minimum of 22 weeks over the course of the 3 years

 Assessment method: Continuous assessment.